-In this short article, I will explain how to disable IPv6 in the Debian 10 networking stack.
-Why does one want to do this?
-Most likely when you have connection problems and cannot reach servers on the internet from your Debian system by IPv6 while it works by IPv4.
+In this short article, I explain how to disable IPv6 in the Debian 10 network stack.
+Why would one want to do this?
+Most likely if you have connection problems and cannot reach servers on the Internet from your Debian system using IPv6, while it works using IPv4.
 Disabling IPv6 should always be the last resort.
-If you can't fix it in your network e.g. because your internet access provider blocks IPv6, then the only other option is to disable it on your server, and that's what I'll describe below.
+If you can't fix it on your network, for example, because your Internet access provider blocks IPv6, then the only other option is to disable it on your server, and that's what I'll describe below.

 Disable IPv6 Networking on Debian 10

 I'll run the commands below as root user.
 If you are not logged in as root, then run either "su -" first or prepend the command "sudo" to all commands.
 One way to disable IPv6 networking is to edit the sysctl.conf file.
 Open /etc/sysctl.conf file with an an editor:

 And add the following line at the end of the file:

 net.ipv6.conf.all.disable_ipv6 = 1